AxisCommunications/opc-ua-plugin-server/README.md

 docker build --build-arg ARCH=aarch64 --output type=local,dest=. .
 ```

+Upon successful build, the application (`.eap` file) will be located in the main directory (`opc-ua-plugin-server/`).

 ### Docker (development containers)

-If you want to start developing your own version of the ACAP or to customize the
+If you want to start developing your own version of the application or to customize the
 provided example, it is recommend to do it inside a Docker container to speed up
 the development cycle by avoiding the recompilation of all the source code.